FOSSketeers/bluedar/README.md

 # bluedar
-A Bluetooth based positioning/multilateration system using ESP32Ss.
+A Bluetooth based positioning/multilateration system using NodeMCU-32S boards, based on the ESP32 platform.